Relations Between Adjacency and Modularity Graph Partitioning: Normalized Adjacency and Modularity Clustering

-\begin{theorem} With the assumptions in Theorem \ref{thm6}, and given zero is not the largest eigenvalue of $\mathbf{B}_{sym}$, the eigenvector corresponding to the largest eigenvalue of $\mathbf{B}_{sym}$ and the eigenvector corresponding to the second largest eigenvalue of $\mathbf{A}_{sym}$ are identical. \end{theorem} \begin{proof} Since $\mathbf{L}_{sym}$ is positive semi-definite \cite{von2007tutorial}, zero is the smallest eigenvalue of $\mathbf{L}_{sym}$.
-Then by Observation \ref{obs1}, one is the largest eigenvalue of $\mathbf{A}_{sym}$.
-Since all eigenvalues of $\mathbf{A}_{sym}$ that are not equal to one are also the eigenvalues of $\mathbf{B}_{sym}$, it follows that if the simple zero eigenvalue is not the largest eigenvalue of $\mathbf{B}_{sym}$, then the largest eigenvalue of $\mathbf{A}_{sym}$ is the second largest eigenvalue of $\mathbf{B}_{sym}$ and they have the same eigenvectors by Theorem \ref{thm6}. \end{proof}
+\begin{theorem} With the assumptions in \thmref{thm6}, and given that zero is not the largest eigenvalue of $\mathbf{M}_{sym}$, the eigenvector corresponding to the largest eigenvalue of $\mathbf{M}_{sym}$ and the eigenvector corresponding to the second largest eigenvalue of $\mathbf{A}_{sym}$ are identical. \end{theorem} \begin{proof} Due to the fact that $\mathbf{L}_{sym}$ is positive semi-definite \cite{von2007tutorial}, zero is the smallest eigenvalue of $\mathbf{L}_{sym}$.
+Then by \oref{obs1}, one is the largest eigenvalue of $\mathbf{A}_{sym}$.
+Since all eigenvalues of $\mathbf{A}_{sym}$ that are not equal to one are also the eigenvalues of $\mathbf{M}_{sym}$, it follows that if the simple zero eigenvalue is not the largest eigenvalue of $\mathbf{M}_{sym}$, then the largest eigenvalue of $\mathbf{A}_{sym}$ is the second largest eigenvalue of $\mathbf{M}_{sym}$ and they have the same eigenvectors by \thmref{thm6}. \end{proof}

+Both adjacency clustering and modularity clustering involve calculation of all entries in the adjacency matrices, so they have the same time complexity of $\mathcal{O}(n^2)$.
+However, as shown in the next section, normalized adjacency clustering can be twice as effective as normalized modularity clustering.